aimms/how-to/Articles/526/526-modeling-composite-objects.rst

         }
     }

-Selected remarks about the above code, especially lines 12, 13 and 15, 16:
+Selected remarks about the above code, especially highlighted lines:

 #.
 As the variable ``v_flow2`` is not indexed over nodes, but over arcs, we can not filter the arcs simply by referencing the ``i_node`` in the arguments of ``v_flow2``.